The True Meaning of Gratitude

 We forget the trees that provide the oxygen we breathe.
 We neglect to thank the oceans, rivers, and clouds that carry the water our bodies need to function.
 We forget the food that must grow from the soil and rain, and the animals that must be born, raised, and tended to before we eat them.
 Even our own bodies deserve thanks.
 Your heart pumps your blood through your brain and muscles.
 Your lungs take in air, your stomach digests food, your eyes see, and your ears detect the delicate vibrations of air we interpret as sound.
 The simplest parts of your life are really quite miraculous when you take the time to observe them with gratitude.

 The action of giving thanks is more than a meditation.
 You cannot write a thank you card to the Earth and sky.
 To show gratitude and appreciation, we must do our best to preserve the wonderful luxuries this time in history has afforded us.
 We must treat our bodies as expensive machines that require deliberate and loving maintenance.
 Consciously thank yourself by feeding your body with clean healthy food, lots of water, and fewer toxic chemicals.
-Run through the forests while your legs still work.
+Visit and spend time with the forest.
 Jump and dance and sing while there is still time!

 Breathe deep.
 Take in this tangible and finite moment with gratitude.